ibtisam-tanveer/qa-homework-maddox/README.md

 ## Getting Started
 This project was bootstrapped with [Next.js](https://nextjs.org/).
 Below you will find some information on how to perform common tasks.
+The dummy credentials for the login page are:
+- Email: test@maddox123.ai
+- Password: supersecure

 ### Installing dependencies